ashwinvidiyala/photogram/README.md

 * Individual User Accounts
 * Image Uploading
 * Comment functionality
-* Eager Loading to optimize queries.
+* Eager Loading to optimize queries
+* Only first three comments shown for posts on homepage
+* Posts can only be added from user page
+* Each post shows the user that submitted it
+* Each comment shows the user that made the comment

 ## Images